arkadymankovsky/tango-home-assignment/README.md

 ## Evaluation Results

-Due to computational constraints, the model was evaluated on random samples from the test set rather than the entire dataset.
-The inference process was notably slow on the available hardware, which necessitated this sampling approach.
+Due to computational constraints on my laptop, the model was evaluated on random samples from the test set rather than the entire dataset.
 Despite the limited testing, the results show promising improvements over the baseline:

 - **Recommendation Model Hit Rate**: ~28.4%